 - Past reports

-- Recruiting intensity and vacancy durations at national, regional and industry levels and by employer size class: Lastest monthly data
+- Recruiting intensity and vacancy durations at national, regional and industry levels and by employer size class: Latest monthly data